acccounttest/AntiTechnoMapProSandOfGold/README.md

 ;}
 ```
 In fact reload will bring constantly the window to the front, but it was in the demo version, this one works fully, better comment out this and keep it in screen 2 or somewhere the map area is always visible.
 ))))

-** If you face difficulties and you get the windows regulary front of all others, try to stop the appearing by using the key that permit to send a window to the desktop, un der ll other windows, in one shortcut or by this script, SublimeTab, it permit revert all of them too**
+** If you face difficulties and you get the windows regulary front of all others, try to stop the appearing by using the key that permit to send a window to the desktop, under all other windows, in one shortcut or by this script, *SublimeTab*, it permit revert all of them too**
 Let me retrieve what distinguish the both maps and what differenciate them, they are not so far together but sand maps are more and more.

 This achieve theses opportunities: